Miguel-Angel-Gijon/Marvel-OpenBank-Android-Test/README.md

 ```

 We can know if we have to report an error, reload the adapter or show or hide the loading.
-With this same system as our list, it is loaded from 20 to 20 items remotely so as not to stop the operation of the app and maintain a pleasant user experience; From the fragment of CharactersFragment.kt we control when our list reaches the end, to re-launch the call to the viewmodel and make it redo the data update process from the server but with an "offset" that is controlled from the call and it will be the total of elements that we already have.
+With this same system as our list, it is loaded from 20 to 20 items remotely so as not to stop the operation of the app and maintain a pleasant user experience; From the fragment of [CharactersFragment.kt] we control when our list reaches the end, to re-launch the call to the viewmodel and make it redo the data update process from the server but with an "offset" that is controlled from the call and it will be the total of elements that we already have.

-For the calls to the Api we have a bridge class between the retrofit call model and our viewmodel CharacterRemoteDataSource.kt.
+For the calls to the Api we have a bridge class between the retrofit call model and our viewmodel [CharacterRemoteDataSource.kt].
 This class provides us with two getters, one for the list and one for a specific character.

 ```
 class CharacterRemoteDataSource @Inject constructor(